b3/hacks-snipsnap/README.md

 I used to manage a wiki/blog website using the [Snip Snap][1] system for an organization I am involved in.
-I did not choose this system which was imposed to me due to time constraints.
-I consider it to be a really bad choice for different reasons amongst which memory greediness and very poor documentation of the storage data structure.
+I did not choose this system which was imposed to me due to time constraints (mother of all evils :-).
+I considered that choice to be a really bad one for differents reasons amongst which memory greediness and very poor documentation of the storage data structure.

-Once its developpement ceased and after numerous crashes due to memory lack on the hosting computer I decide to change the wiki system to another one much more supported and documented (I first choose [Ikiwiki][2] but then write my own system for those who are interested).
+Once I was sur that the developpement ceased and after numerous crashes due to memory lack on the hosting computer I decided to change the wiki system to another one much more supported and documented (I first choose [Ikiwiki][2] but then write my own system and finally returned to Ikiwiki, for those who are interested).
 Unfortunately since no good documentation of the content storage structure was available this turns to be a nightmare.

-I thus decide to document everything I can and to set up some tools enabling one to get ride of this system without losing data stored into it.
+I thus decide to document everything I can and tried to set up some tools enabling one to get ride of this system without losing data stored into it.

+None of the code deliver here have been tested since a long time.
+Use it at your own risks.

 [1]: http://snipsnap.org/
 [2]: http://ikiwiki.info